 How Real Estate Websites Make Money

-Real estate professionals who've been in the business for a while are usually on firm ground when they draft ad copy for their business or their listings.
-Newspaper, homes magazine, TV and radio advertising hasn't changed a lot over the years.
+Real estate professionals who have been in the business for a while usually have a solid strategy when they write business ad copy or their listings.
+Media like newspapers, home magazines, TV and radio ads, haven't changed a lot over the years.

-But, when it comes to real estate web sites, all bets are off.
-Too many agents and brokers take their advertising experience in the other media and place the same type of material on their web sites .
-Sorry, but it will never work.
-That's because the internet site visitor is expecting something quite different when they visit a web site:
+But when it comes to real estate websites, all bets are off if you take advertising experience in the other media and place the same type of material on your website.
+The same strategies will not work, because the website visitor expects something quite different:

-Take up more than about than about 5% of your home page with your photo and you've started out wrong already.
-Only the tiniest percentage of your visitors will come to your site via a search engine query for "your name."
-They simply are not looking for YOU.
+Take up more than about than about 5 percent of your homepage with your photo and you've started out poorly.
+Only the tiniest percentage of your visitors will come to your site via a search engine query for your name.

-If a prospective buyer searches on "yourtown real estate listings", guess what they want to find right away.
-It's not a statement of your vast experience or a large photo of your team.
-They want to look through listings.
-Make that happen with a highly visible place to click just for searching listings.
+If a prospective buyer navigates to your site through a search engine, they want to look at your listings right away, not find a statement of your vast experience or a large photo of your team.
+Make that happen with a highly visible place to click for listings.

-At least that's the perception of the average internet real estate prospect.
-And free means without giving up your life history.
-Provide local real estate and community information in abundance and without logging in, or you'll watch your future clients go to another site.
+The average internet real estate prospect wants to browse your site without giving up their life history.
+Provide local real estate and community information in abundance and without requiring a log-in in or an email address, or you'll watch your future clients go to another site.

 When people read the newspaper, what do they want?
 Obviously, it's all about information.
-They don't look at ads unless they have a need for goods or services.
+They don't look at ads unless they need goods or services.
 Don't make them look at ads about how great you are when they simply want information.
 Give them information and lots of it.
-Don't worry, you won't just learn what NOT to do.
-Here's precisely what you need to do to properly lay out your website for lead generation: